Education, PhD - Specialization in Higher Education

 Doctoral studies for the Higher Education specialization in the PhD in Education and Human Development program allows for flexible academic planning and research according to participants' interests, career goals, and learning format.
 Three courses are required.
 Students are also encouraged to take a three credit-hour internship and independent study.

-- CTCH 821: History of Higher Education in the United States (3 credit hours)
+- HE 710: Leadership in Higher Education (3 credit hours)

-- CTCH 826: Advanced Institutional and Program Assessment in Higher Education (3 credit hours)
+- HE 722: Organization and Administration in Higher Education (3 credit hours)